mozilla/mozilla-campus-clubs/_pages/faq.md

             <div class="panel panel-default">
                 <div class="panel-heading">
                     <h4 class="panel-title">
-                        <a data-toggle="collapse" data-parent="#accordion" href="#collapseFive">When is my Club officially recognized as a Mozilla Campus Club?</a>
+                        <a data-toggle="collapse" data-parent="#accordion" href="#collapseFive">When I register, is my Club recognized as a Mozilla Campus Club?</a>
                     </h4>
                 </div>
                 <div id="collapseFive" class="panel-collapse collapse">
                     <div class="panel-body">
                         <p>
-                        In order for a Club to be recognized as an official Mozilla Campus Club, the Club Captain should meet the requirements listed in the <a href="https://docs.google.com/document/u/1/d/1JE6966a8yc0CBh3Xa9Ce7McKZkxkHvdZg01o5mxUORU/pub" target="_blank">role description document</a></li> and the Club must demonstrate three months of regular activity, by running activities and submitting reports on a regular basis.
+                        No!
+Your club is recognized as an official member of the Mozilla Campus Clubs <b>Network</b>.
+The goal of this program is to create a network of Campus Clubs from around the world that care about Open Source.
                         </p>
                     </div>
                 </div>